sharvanc/sharvanc.github.io/README.md

 Previously, I worked as a Data Scientist at **[ZS Associates](https://www.zs.com/india)**.

 My interests are mainly in  _understanding how to reason with language models_.
-A few core machine learning issues that excite me are as follows:
+A few core machine learning topics that excite me are as follows:

-- Reasoning with language models (Like with inference time compute)
+- Reasoning with language models (inference time compute, etc.)
-- Reinforcement learning, self-play (Like Alpha Go)
+- Reinforcement learning, self-play (Alpha Go, etc.)
 - Multi-modal language models (Speech/Vision)
 - Probabilistic modeling, uncertainty estimation, and Bayesian methods